MaciejPMarciniak/SmoothAHAplot/README.md

  This segment is called the apex.
 * In case of 18 segments, the apical part is also divided into six 60° segments called apical anterior, apical anteroseptal, apical inferoseptal, apical inferior, apical inferolateral, and apical anterolateral.

-Using novel techonlogies and software, it is now possible to calculate the segmental values of the relevant parameters, such as strain or myocardial work.

-In this project, the segmental values are visualized using the 17 and 18 segment bullseye plots, to provide insights into the function of the LV in a palpable way.
-Proposed plots are smoothed, to increase the readability and enhance the value of the provided medical data.
-Examples of strain and myocardial work (with random, probable values) are provided.
-The plots can be generated in two versions: as described in the recommendations, and as provided within the EchoPAC software (GE, Horten, Norway).

 # Motivation
 ### Left Ventricle Segmentation Procedure